aliyukabir1/my-projects/My own todo list app/README.md

-this is a todo List app made with react
+this is a todo List app made with Jquery